The Aviation Law Review: Russia

 On 23 May 2016, Article 132(2) of the Air Code was amended.
-The amended provision increases the minimum insurance for each cabin crew to 1 million roubles.
+The amended provision increases the minimum insurance for each cabin crew member to 1 million roubles.

 Compliance with the above requirements is controlled by the Federal Service for Transport Supervision.
-The carrier is under obligation to provide full information as to its insurance for passengers including the contact details of its insurer together with the details of its insurance agreement.
+The carrier is under an obligation to provide full information as to its insurance for passengers including the contact details of its insurer together with the details of its insurance agreement.
 There are no exemptions from the obligatory insurance requirements.

 Recent modifications to Russian insurance law have resulted in the introduction of a mandatory reservation of up to 10 per cent of the reinsured risks under the vast majority of reinsurance policies created by Russian insurers.